superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 )
 ```

-We'll use the above `dense_retriever` in Phoenix to evaluate our Naive RAG pipeline.
+We'll use the `dense_retriever` in Phoenix to evaluate our Naive RAG pipeline.

-For documentation, we'll employ the pre-compiled **[hugging-face dataset](https://huggingface.co/datasets/atitaarora/qdrant_doc)** (from our [previous article](https://superlinked.com/vectorhub/articles/retrieval-augmented-generation-eval-qdrant-ragas)), consisting of `text` and `source`.
+For documentation, we'll employ the pre-compiled **[hugging-face dataset](https://huggingface.co/datasets/atitaarora/qdrant_doc)** (from our [previous article](https://superlinked.com/vectorhub/articles/retrieval-augmented-generation-eval-qdrant-ragas)), which consists of `text` and `source`.

 Let’s load our evaluation dataset: